Anti-racism at Aurora Theatre Company

 - We will continue regular anti-bias and anti-oppression training for our staff and board.

-- We have replaced the phrase “Equity, Diversity, and Inclusion” with “Confronting and Dismantling Oppression” (CDO) throughout our organization, to reflect that this work is an active, intentional, and ongoing process.
+- We have replaced the phrase “Equity, Diversity, and Inclusion” with “Confronting and Dismantling Oppression” throughout our organization, to reflect that this work is an active, intentional, and ongoing process.

 - We will continue holding monthly Community CDO meetings, with participation from staff, board, leadership, artists, and Advisory Council.

-The Task Force has been meeting monthly to set priorities, allocate funding, and implement plans for Aurora’s CDO work, with inspiration from the We See You White American Theatre demands and the Bay Area Accountability Workgroup.
+- We have created a Confronting and Dismantling Oppression Task Force composed of staff and board members, including the Artistic and Managing Directors and a member of the board Executive Committee.
+The Task Force meets monthly to set priorities, allocate funding, and implement plans for Aurora’s CDO work, with inspiration from the We See You White American Theatre demands and the Bay Area Accountability Workgroup.

 - We report on and discuss anti-racism and anti-oppression activities as a regular part of our staff and board meetings.